mikerabat/mrmath/trunk/readme.txt

 unit test project - MathUtilsTestsMac.dpr - which can be used on this operating system.

-FreePascal support has been added but is only available for 32 bit binaries.
+FreePascal support has been added for both x86 and x64 windows platforms.
 You find a unit test project in the "Test" folder called MathUtilsTestsFPC.lpr